 ....what to do when the words just won't come.

-You've probably been there.
-It's first draft season and, the night before, when you were watching a mediocre film on TV, half your mind was planning out the next few scenes of your plot.
-You can't wait to get back to it.
-Next day, you make your beverage of choice, sit down and ... nothing.
-You write a couple of paragraphs, and think, "If I paid money for this, I'd ask for a refund".
+You've probably been here.
+It's first draft time again and last night, when you were watching a mediocre film on TV, half your mind was planning out the next few scenes of your plot.
+You couldn't wait to get back to it.
+Today, you make your beverage of choice, sit down and ... nothing.
+You write a couple of paragraphs, read it through and think, "If I paid money for this, I'd ask for a refund".
 Your dialogue is banal, your descriptions wooden, and that scene that seemed so intriguing and relevant last night now comes across as hackneyed/unfeasible.

 - Push through it.
 It might be that the spark re-ignites in the next scene, and it begins to flow, after all.